Guide to Buying a Home

 Step 4: Starting Your House Hunt

-Now that you know the type of home and features you are looking for, and how much home you can afford, you're ready to begin searching for your perfect home.
-Whether you use a realtor to find an existing home or work with a builder to buy a new home, you'll be more focused with your search.
-Here are a few additional resources to help you navigate the home-buying process:
+Now that you know the type of home and features you are looking for, and how much home you can afford, you’re ready to begin searching for your perfect home.
+Whether you use a realtor to find an existing home or work with a builder to buy a new home, you’ll be more focused with your search.
+Make sure to review the Home Buyer’s Dictionary help you navigate the home-buying process and contact your local home builder association.